mhweiner/lambdaconf/README.md

    - None of the above are enforced (except the required default), but future versions may check for these conditions and throw an error.

-   - You can specify a custom directory with `process.env.CONF_DIR`
+   - The default configuration directory is `/conf`, but you can specify a custom directory with `process.env.CONF_DIR`

 3. Add build step to your build process by using `build-config-type` in your npm scripts as desired.
 Example: